Have you ever wondered How to Become a Travel Photographer and live off your passion?

 Where do we store the equipment?
 What is the ideal bag for a travel photographer?

-In my case, I’ve been travelling for a long time with a “Think Thank” photo trolley, custom-designed to be carried as hand luggage and indispensable to transport all the equipment I need.
+In my case, I’ve been traveling for a long time with a “Think Thank” photo trolley, custom-designed to be carried as hand luggage and indispensable to transport all the equipment I need.
 Once at destination I choose only part of the necessary gear according to the type of activity I am going to do, placing everything in a Lowepro backpack, well-padded and with rain protection.

 The type of equipment clearly depends on what photos you want to do.
 If you’re into documentary photography, for example, you might want to go for a Mirrorless camera with a short focal length lens (like 50mm), a combination that’s not invasive when approaching people.
 If you’re focused on landscapes and sell prints instead, you’ll probably need a camera with a large sensor to maintain high quality, a carbon tripod, solid and lightweight for travel, at least a wide-angle lens and a good set of ND filters.